|AtlantiCape Inspections, LLC||P.O. Box 3350||7809 Wellington Ave., Margate NJ 08402||Phone (609) 431-0202|

 THE INSPECTION REPORT

 The final report will be edited and completed the evening of the inspection day.
-The report will be e-mailed to you immediately upon completion, late the same evening of the inspection.
-If you have no access to e-mail, the report will be sent Priority Mail the following morning.
-Or, depending on the inspector's schedule and your location, the report may be able to be had-delivered to you or with your permission, to your real estaste agent.
+The report will be e-mailed to you immediately upon completion, generally late the same evening of the inspection.
+If you have no access to e-mail, the report will be sent Priority Mail the following business day.
+Or, depending on the inspector's schedule and your location, the report may be able to be hand-delivered to you or with your permission, to your real estaste agent.

 Your inspector will be available to discuss the final report with you after you have reviewed it.
 At your request, the inspector will make a return visit to reinspect those items that the seller agreed to correct, for a nominal fee.
 Please note that this return inspection visit does not take the place of your pre-settlement inspection, which you would typically perform on the day of your settlement.